hellosign/hellosign-php-sdk/README.md

 ### Retrieving a User's Templates

-The HelloSign API provides paged lists in response to requests for user templates and signature requests.
+The HelloSign API provides paged lists for user templates and signature requests.
 These lists are represented as objects that can be iterated upon.

 ```php
 $templates = $client->getTemplates($page_number);